 Other than Greenland, Antarctica contains most of the world’s freshwater ice in the form of glaciers.
 This makes freshwater locked in Antarctica glaciers one of the largest sources in the world.

-Ozone depletion in the geographic poles
+Why does ozone depletion occur in the geographic poles?

 The main problem with chlorofluorocarbons (CFCs) is that they escape in the atmosphere.
 Then, UV light breaks up CFC into chlorine.
 Chlorine is the catalyst that converts ozone into O2 removing ozone from the atmosphere.